JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

-The solutions in the monodromy result then can be used again to compute the solutions we are interested in.
+The solutions in the monodromy result can be used for computing the solutions we are interested in.

 ```julia